YanagiTakafumi/dotfiles/README.md

 # dotfiles

 # Info
-This is not well written.So don't count on me too much
+This is not well written.So don't count on me too much.
+My shell is zsh.It was installed by Homebrew.

 # List
 .zshrc .zprofile .vimrc .tmux.conf